 Border Row 1: (Ensure that you have chained 1 and turned).
-Sc across row.
-At corner, sc three times into the corner stitch.
-Continue to sc evenly down the side, then bottom and then other side.
-At corner, sc three times into corner stitch.
-When back at your first sc stitch. join with a slip stitch.
+Sc in each st across row.
+At the corner, sc three times into the corner stitch.
+Sc evenly down the side.
+At the corner, sc three times into corner st. Sc across the bottom.
+At the corner, sc three times into corner st. Sc evenly up the side.
+At the corner, sc three times into corner st. When back at your first sc stitch, join with a slip stitch.
 Chain 1 and turn work.

 You will now have 5 rows of single crochet stitches.